NotReallyJustin/light-mode-defender/planning.md

 ## That Weird Hobb's Thing
 Follow the instructions <a href="https://www.usna.edu/Users/cs/nchamber/courses/nlp/s15/slides/set14-coreference.pdf">here</a> <br>
-I tried some supervised learning stuff and deterministic stuff myself and they all have like 0% accuracy so just use this for now <br>
+I tried some supervised learning stuff and deterministic stuff myself and they all kinda flopped so just use this for now <br>
 This is the flakiest part of the program. <br><br>

 Hobbs broken down since we chunked it slightly differently: <br>